Jeff-Enriquez/BiblePlans/README.md

 - Angular 18.2.11

 ## Build and Deploy
 The app is deployed through GitHub Pages.
 GitHub Pages uses the `main` branch `docs` folder.
-To build changes for deployment run `ng build --cname=unity-in-bible-reading.org`.
+To build changes for deployment run `ng deploy --cname=unity-in-bible-reading.org`.